FriedrichMueller/SUB-indoorInformationSystem/README.md

 The idea is to create an Indoor-Information System for the SUB Göttingen (https://www.sub.uni-goettingen.de/sub-aktuell/) for providing centralized location information to the users.

+### See the prototype:
+* Download Zip-folder or clone the project repository.
+* Open index.html with your browser

 The Prototype is based on the BootLeaf Template (see below)

 ### Major changes are: